wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 ## Use App Studio to update the Microsoft Teams app manifest

 At this point, the app is complete.
-Recall from our initial test that when the app was added to Microsoft Teams, it had a few "TODO" strings for the description of the app.
+Recall from our initial test that when the app was added to Microsoft Teams, it had a few todo strings for the description of the app.
 While you could change these values in the project's ./src/manifest/manifest.json file, you use App Studio to make these changes.

 First, build and run the project by running the command **gulp ngrok-serve** in the command line like you did previously.
 This step also creates the Microsoft Teams app package.